opnsense/docs/source/manual/how-tos/multiwan.rst

 set the weight of the first one to 1 and the second one to 2.
 This way the second gateway will get twice as many traffic to handle than the first.

-To do so, go to :menuselection:`System --> Gateways --> Single` and press the pencil icon next to the Gateway you want to update.
+To do so, go to :menuselection:`System --> Gateways --> Configuration` and press the pencil icon next to the Gateway you want to update.
 The weight is defined under the advanced section.

 ------------------------------